blockmate-io/blockmate-react-link/README.md

 ## Usage

-### Deposits
+### Deposits and withdrawals
-If you want to use this library for Blockmate deposit capabilities, follow this guide.
+If you want to use this library for Blockmate deposit / withdrawal capabilities, follow this guide.
 For instructions on non-deposit capabilities, please jump to the next section.

 #### Obtaining JWT